adamawalters/flashcard-app/README.md

 5. There is a study view where users can go through cards in decks one by one

 ## Nested Routing
-The Index screen contains the following components:
+The Index screen contains the following nested components:
 1. Home (default view)
 2. Decks
 3. Not Found
 4. Header (present above all routes)

-The Decks screen contains the following components:
+The Decks screen contains the following nested components:
 1. Deck (default view): contains "Deck Test Card" component
 2. Study
 4. Add Card: contains CardForm component
-5. Edit Card: contains CardForm component
+5. Edit Card: contains the CardForm Component
+6. The Add/Edit Cards share the "CardForm" component but use different event handlers for submission.

 The Home screen contains the following components:
 1. HomeDeckCard

-The Add/Edit Cards share the "CardForm" component but use different event handlers for submission.
+## Backend
+1. The backend is a simple JSON server